-When they were first affected they wrote to come immediately down as there was a good Doctor at Gibson.
+When they were first affected they wrote to come immediately down as there was a good Dector at Gibson.
 But I did not go down at once and waited until school was out but when I did go down he looked at my eyes and gave me some Lunar Caustic and he put it on my eyes and showed Mr. Lilley how to put it on my eyes.
-Then one day Mr. Lilley put it on and then came in afterwards and said, "Why Mary there is a spot on your nose."
-I got up and washed it and then he looked at me and said "Why you did not wash it off yet."
-I washed again and then he found out that it was a drop of Lunar Caustic, that he had dropped on my nose when dressing my eyes.
-He never would put it on them again for fear of dropping some more on my face, and that was the last of that prescription.
+In Then one day Mr. Lilley put it on and then came in afterwards and said why Mary there is a spot on your nose.
+I got up and washed it and then he looked at me and said "Why you did not wah it off yet".
+S. I washed again and then he found out that it was a drop of Lunar Caustic, that he had dropped on my nose when dressing my eyes.
+He never would put it on them again for fear of dropping some more on my fact and that was the last of that prescription.

-What used to provoke most was that when I would take up anything to read or get to see, they would always tell me I might hurt my eyes.
-I could go out in the hot sun and wash or make candles or whatever I pleased and they never said anything then about my eyes hurting me.
+what used to provoke m most was that when I would take up anything to read or get to see, they would always tell me I might hurt my eyes.
+I could go out in the hot sun and was or make candles or whatever I pleased and they never said anything then about my eyes hurting me.

-Then we went back to Cincinnatti after visiting sister Margaret.
 Mr. Lilley bought a mill there and some other things for the Mission.
 We got on a boat and then went down to the Mississippi.
-That time we went to Napoleon.
+That time we went to Mapoleon.
 The river was very low.
-There was a little boat about ready to start and there was a gentleman, a Mr. Israel Fulsom, a Chickamaw.
-He had been to Washington, through the winter and he was bringing his daughter, a very handsome lady, with them was a music teacher.
+There was a little boat about ready to start and there was a gentleman a Mr. Israel Fulsom a Chickasaw.
+He had been to Washington, through the winter and he was bringing his daughter a very handsome lady with them was a music teacher.
 The daughter is now Mr. Robb's wife.
 They were just as anxious as us to go up the river.
-The Captain did not want to take any of us, said his boat was not fit for ladies.
+The captain aid not want to take any of us, said his boat was not fit for ladies.
 We were so anxious to go home that we did not care and so he consented.

-What miserable fare they did have, but we could not say anything.
+What miserable fare they did have but we could not say anything.
 They had a little cubby to cook in and the floor was just swimming with grease.
 One day I heard the man who was the cook yelling to the girl who was the chamber maid to hurry up as he wanted the wash boiler to cook in.
-They had molasses one day that I thought I would take some molasses but when I tasted it it seemed that they had kept it in a jog where they had oil.
-I had heard them just before they started talking about sending for molasses but I do not think they washed out the jug very well.
+They had molasses one day that I thought I would take come molasses but when I tasted it it seemed that they had kept it in a jog where they had had oil.
+I had heare them just before they started talking about sending for molasses but I do not think t they raised out the jug very well.

-Eliza got sick on the boat after we had started.
-There was talk all the while about Cholera and we were very uneasy about her.
+talk all the while about Cholera and we were very uneasy about her.
 They did not have any bowls so at last he gave me a sugar bowl.
-I washed it and cleaned and got some bailing water and crackers, and then I wanted some nutmeg but he could not find any until at last he said why I believe I have one in my pocket.
-He searched in his pockets and amoung a quantity of other things found a little nut-meg about the size of a marble, all dirty.
+I washed it and cleaned and got someboiling water and crackers and then I wanted some nutmeg but he could not find any until at last he said why I believe I have one in my cocket.
+He searched in his pockets and among a quantity of other things found a little nut-meg about the size of a marble, all dirty.
 I took it and grated it until it was clean looking and then made the Penada.